KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/setup/README.md

 # Setup {#top}
 Tonight we will get comfortable with the command line and learn about version control using Git.
-These concepts are not limited to web development-- the concepts we'll learn tonight are basic building blocks of the development process regardless of the technology stack.
-Or if you're creating a cocktail, it's the rocks (ice) that binds all the ingredients together in a supporting role.

 <!-- trick markdown to give me a little space between these two sections of text -->
 ##